This year’s European Championships, like most major international meets that take place in the year following the Olympics, will be a bizarre one.

 - New senior Vendula Merkova of the Czech Republic has the potential to make the all-around final, repeating what she accomplished as a junior last year.
 She’s beautiful to watch, especially on beam (where she does her signature back walkover into a split) and on floor, where she made a world cup final this year with low difficulty but a beautiful routine.
 Unfortunately her twin sister Adela injured her elbow in training and is no longer able to compete.

 - Marie Skammelsen of Denmark is making her senior debut here after sitting out much of 2017 — including Danish Championships — due to a nagging injury.
-Super powerful on vault with a solid set on floor as well, she’s another young senior who will be hoping to make it into the all-around final.
+Super powerful on vault with a solid set on floor as well, she’s another young senior who I’m hoping will make it into the all-around final.

 - I looooove Giada Grisetti of Italy’s lines.
-She’s to-die-for on bars and beam especially, and while she sometimes struggle with consistency, she is always beautiful to watch.
+She’s to-die-for on bars and beam especially, and while she sometimes struggles with consistency, she is always beautiful to watch.

 - I’ve been a fan of the up-and-coming Norwegian team since European Games a couple years back, where Solveig Berg competed an easy bars set (seriously just the basics) but with absolutely stunning lines.
 She’s very clean and technically proficient in addition to being lovely to watch, and she’s actually quite good on beam.
 She, along with new senior Julie Søderstrøm, both have lots of potential, but all four girls in Cluj are fabulous.

-- Other favorites include new senior Lynn Genhart of Switzerland, Angelina Kysla of Ukraine, and Göksu Üctas Sanli of Turkey.
+- Other favorites include new senior Lynn Genhart of Switzerland, 2016 Olympian Angelina Radivilova of Ukraine, and 2012 Olympian (and somewhat new mom!)
+Göksu Üctas Sanli of Turkey.

 We hope everyone’s getting excited for qualifications, which begin at 10 am local time on the 20th!
 That’s 3 am ET, so enjoy waking up early, friends back home. 🙂